 FatherlyACT, a trauma-informed, nurse-led family program focused on breaking intergenerational cycles of domestic violence and strengthening father–child relationships.

 Dr. Emezue’s research is funded by the NIH/NIMHD, ITM/CTSA, the Cohn Family Foundation, and the Rush-BMO Health Equity Institute.
-He also collaborates with global organizations including UNICEF, the UN Sustainable Development Goals Initiative, and the Brady-Deaton Institute.
+He also collaborates with global organizations, including UNICEF, the UN Sustainable Development Goals Initiative, and the Brady and Anne Deaton Institute.

-A 2023 Public Voices Fellow and RBIHE Health Equity Scholar, Dr. Emezue has authored over 40 academic and public-facing works.
-His op-eds on youth violence, fatherhood, and masculinities appear in The Chicago Tribune, Ms. Magazine, The Trace, The Messenger, and others.
+A 2023 Public Voices Fellow, Dr. Emezue has authored over 40 academic and public-facing publications.
+His op-eds on youth violence, fatherhood, and masculinities have appeared in The Chicago Tribune, Ms. Magazine, NewThinking, The Trace, The Messenger, and other outlets.

 How can we prevent firearm injuries and homicides among youth across all risk levels?

-What experiences help young people permanently disengage from violence and criminal behavior?
+What experiences help young boys and men permanently disengage from violence and criminal behavior?